Summary

 Should you report a family member to the police?

-Where it gets murky is the card issuer could ask your parents to file a police report as part of the investigation.
-In that event, your parents will have to decide whether they want to formally implicate your brother.
+Where it gets murky is that the card issuer could ask you to file a police report as part of the investigation.
+In that event, you will have to decide whether you want to formally implicate a family member.

-In the meantime, what they could do is talk to an attorney and get a better feel for the situation and how their filing a police report might hurt your brother, if it came to that.
-They could then decide how best they would like to proceed.
+To get a better feel for the situation, you could talk to an attorney to find out how filing a police report might hurt your family member, if it came to that.
+You could then decide how to proceed.

 Editorial Disclaimer